ExpressionEngine/ExpressionEngine-User-Guide/source/general/reserved_words.rst

 -----------------------------

-There are some words reserved for ExpressionEngine's use that may not be used in naming `User Defined Global
+There are some words reserved for ExpressionEngine's use that may not be used in naming :doc:`/templates/globals/user_defined`.
-Variables <../templates/globals/user_defined.html>`_.
 Below is a list of reserved words.

 -  lang